jchai002/choir-justice-supplies/fr/en/setting-up-your-prepaid-account.markdown

 ## Does the money in my Prepaid Account ever expire?

 Money in your Prepaid Account never expires.
 You will never be charged monthly fees on your Prepaid Account, either.

+## How can I determine the rate I will pay for an international call?

+You can learn more about international calling rates to specific countries by following these instructions:

+1. Log into your Ooma Office Manager at [http://office.ooma.com](http://office.ooma.com/) and navigate to "[Prepaid Account](https://office.ooma.com/#prepaid_account)" under the "Add-Ons" tab.
+2. Click "View rates" under "International Calling Rates."
+3. Select the country you wish to search for.
+You will see a list of all calling rates for that country.